heatblayze/CustomProjectSettings/README.md

 ```

 ## How to access the settings
-To access the settings file, you just need to create a method hooked up to a MenuItem, then call Select() on the class:
+To access the settings file, you just need to create a method hooked up to a MenuItem, then call `MySettings.Select()` on the class:
 **Ensure to place this script inside and _Editor/_ folder, or use _#if UNITY_EDITOR_**
 ```c#
 using UnityEditor;